ajfred20/9jasushi-landingpage/README.md

 Overview

 9jaSushi is a unique sushi delivery service that combines the flavors of Japan and Nigeria to offer a delightful culinary experience.
 This README provides an overview of the project, its features, setup instructions, and contact information.

-Features
+Features:

-Diverse Menu: Enjoy a wide range of sushi options blending traditional Japanese recipes with Nigerian twists.
+Diverse Menu: Enjoy a wide range of sushi options blending traditional Japanese recipes with Nigerian twists. <br/>
 Online Ordering: Easily place orders online through our user-friendly interface.

-Technologies Used
+Technologies Used: <br/>
 HTML, CSS & Vanilla Js